-I can’t count the times that I start at a new client to find a Google Ads search campaign that is setup totally wrong.
+I can’t count the number of times that I’ve started with a new client, only to find a Google Ads search campaign that is set up totally wrong.

-But my point is that it is really not that hard to totally mess up a Google Ads search campaign.
+The thing is, it’s really not that hard to mess up a Google Ads search campaign.
 And when this happens, a lot of money can go down the drain.

-Thankfully, most of the time I can rectify this situation in less than a day.
-And today I’m going to teach you how to do this as well.
+Because I’ve seen this before, and I work with them quite often, I can usually rectify the situation in less than a day.
+And today, I’m going to teach you how to do this as well.

 Let’s start with the basic principle of an excellent campaign.